 The Sponsor may make amendments to these Participation Guidelines.
-Any changes shall be made in accordance with regulations and approved by the Sponsor's Loan Committee and/or governing body after proposed changes are approved by applicable HOME Program Representative or Program Manager.
+Any changes shall be made in accordance with regulations and approved by the Sponsor's Loan Committee and/or governing body after proposed changes are approved by applicable HCD Contract Management Representative(s).